Kelcon86/NBA_HOF_Predictions/README.md

 # NBA Hall of Fame Predictions

 ## Selected topic
-NBA predictions based on players rookie year statistics.
+Predicting if an National Basketball Association (NBA) player will be inducted into the Hall of Fame based only on their rookie year statistics.

 ## Reason why topic was selected
 After brainstorming we found that everyone in the group had an interest in sports.
-We knew there would be an abundance of data for professional sports leagues and decided to choose a topic involving the National Basketball Association (NBA).
-We initially were interested to see if there was any correlation between a players induction into the Hall of Fame and their rookie year statistics.
+We knew there would be an abundance of data for professional sports leagues and decided to choose a topic involving the NBA.
+We initially were interested to see if there was any correlation between a player’s induction into the Hall of Fame and their rookie year statistics.

 ## Outline

 - Overview
     - Brainstormed topics
     - Found common interest in sports
-    - Chose topic - NBA predictions based on players rookie year statistics
+    - Chose topic - NBA HAll of Fame predictions based on players rookie year statistics

 - Preprocessing
     - Inspected data